seaniori21/Automated-Scheduling/README.md

 ## Overview

-The Automated Scheduling System is a web application built to help employers automate employee scheduling while considering various constraints like employee availability, preferences, and shift limits.
-The system leverages **React**, **Flask**, **Redux**, and **Google ORTools** to provide an optimized solution for creating work schedules.
+The Automated Scheduling System is a web application built to help employers automate employee scheduling while considering various constraints like employee availability, preferences, and shift limits

 ## Features